Checking if rolling updates are possible

 Checking the Metadata

 This command checks the metadata generated by the previous command and compares it with the current configuration and Keycloak version.
-If you are upgrading to a new Keycloak version, this command must be executed with the new version.
+If you are updating to a new Keycloak version, this command must be executed with the new version.

 Check the metadata from a previous deployment.